ohannadeziderio/wallet/README.md

 ## :bookmark_tabs: Resume of application
 Hi, this project is an API and it was developed to manage accounts and accounts transactions.

+Initially, there are three endpoints:
+- `/wallet/api/accounts`
+  - To create new an account
+- `/wallet/api/accounts/{accountId}`
+  - To get an account by id
+- `/wallet/api/transactions`
+  - To create a new transaction

 ## :mag_right: Getting Started

+- Install OpenJDK 11
+- Install Docker
+- Install Docker Compose
 - Download the project: ```git clone https://github.com/ohannadeziderio/wallet.git```
-- Configure a Postgres database (version 13)
-  - Name: wallet
-  - Port: 5432
-  - Username: postgres
-  - Password: postgres
+- Run `docker-compose up` on terminal
 - The endpoints were documented in a Swagger file, start the project and click [here](http://localhost:8080/wallet/swagger-ui/index.html)

 ## :woman_technologist: Author